SURE thing: EU jobs scheme funding a template for heftier recovery fund issuance

 LONDON (Reuters) - Debt sales to fund Europe’s pandemic-linked unemployment scheme kick off later this month, a test run for groundbreaking plans to transform the European Union into one of the world’s largest bond issuers in less than a decade.

-A Europe-wide scheme unveiled earlier this year envisages expanding the bloc’s debt pile more than 15-fold to 900 billion euros ($1.06 trillion) within 4-6 years, implying more than a hundred billion euros in annual borrowing from next year.
+A Europe-wide scheme unveiled earlier this year envisages expanding the bloc’s debt pile more than 15-fold to 900 billion euros (816 billion pounds) within 4-6 years, implying more than a hundred billion euros in annual borrowing from next year.

 It’s an ambitious plan for an entity whose outstanding debt of 50 billion euros is more or less on a par with tiny Slovakia’s outstanding debt, and raised just 420 million euros last year.
 But there will be a dry run of sorts - fundraising for a 100 billion euro EU-wide unemployment scheme which market players view as a template for the 750 billion euro Recovery Fund.